reima-ecom/reima-theme/content/status.md

 - Icon button (e.g. cart icon) focus outline not according to specification
 - Checkbox-based open buttons (e.g. menu icon and collection page filters) not tabbable
 - Product card color dots not according to specification - dots get "squished" if there are too many of them (see toddlers collection vantti on Canada site)

+## Theme demo

+See the [demo site](https://reima-demo.netlify.app) for a showcase of the current theme.
+Note that this site might not be running the latest version of the theme.
+You can check this on the [status page](https://reima-demo.netlify.app/status) of the demo site